 - The "Above and Beyond Analysis" ("ABA", the proprietary tool) Corporate Responsibility Score: the main sustainability indicator used by the Sub-Fund is the ABA scoring (see part "Investment Strategy") based on the Corporate Responsibility and divided into four pillars: shareholder responsibility, environmental responsibility, employer responsibility, societal responsibility. - The Transition to a Sustainable Economy Score: the Management Company complete this analysis by an assessment of companies' exposure to "Transition to a Sustainable Economy".
-This score is based on five pillars: demographic transition, healthcare transition, economic transition, lifestyle transition and ecologic transition. - Exposure to UN Sustainable Development Goals: the Management Company assesses for each company the part of revenues linked to one of the 17 Sustainable Development Goals of United Nations. - Carbon data: carbon footprint (t CO2/m\$ invested) of the Sub-Fund's portfolio. - Carbon intensity (t CO2/m\$ revenues) of the Sub-Funds' portfolio. - The proportion of the Sub-Fund's portfolio in the "worst offenders list of the Management Company.
+This score is based on five pillars: demographic transition, healthcare transition, economic transition, lifestyle transition and ecologic transition - Exposure to UN Sustainable Development Goals: the Management Company assesses for each company the part of revenues linked to one of the 17 Sustainable Development Goals of United Nations - Carbon data: carbon footprint (t CO2/m\$ invested) of the Sub-Fund's portfolio, - Carbon intensity (t CO2/m\$ revenues) of the Sub-Funds' portfolio. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?